Coral-Protocol/Coral-RaiseYourHack-Guide/README.md

 ## How to host Coral on Vultr

-1. Host an instance on Vultr by signing up and following the steps in the [product documentation](https://docs.vultr.com/products).
+1. Sign up on Vultr and know more by looking into the [product documentation](https://docs.vultr.com/products)

-2. Choose the instance as per your system requirements
+2. Choose and host an instance as per your system requirements.

 ![Vultr Instance](images/vultr-instance.png)

 3.